-What Are 3D Shapes And Which 3D Shapes Do Kids Learn At Primary School
+What Are 3D Shapes And Which 3D Shapes Names Do Kids Learn At Primary School

 3D shapes in primary school are taught as early as Year 1 when children encounter cuboids, pyramids and cones.
 Here is how to support children in KS1 and KS2 to understand what 3D shapes are, how to identify and recognise specific 3D shapes, and how we compare and contrast 3D shapes using a list of properties.

 - What does 3D mean